-15. To remove the buffer assembly and buffer spring from the pistol receiver extension in the lower assembly, push in the buffer assembly slightly while depressing the buffer retainer.
+15. To remove the buffer assembly and buffer spring from the receiver extension in the lower assembly, push in the buffer assembly slightly while depressing the buffer retainer.
 Note that the buffer assembly has three flats on it.
 It is easier to remove the assembly if one of the buffer assembly flats is positioned over the buffer retainer.
 Also, the hammer should be cocked so that it is not in the way.
 Slowly let the buffer and spring slide past the buffer retainer until it is fully removed.

-16. If your Pistol shipped with a magazine, place a tool into the hole in the magazine floorplate.
+16. In order to disassemble the magazine for cleaning, place a tool into the hole in the magazine floorplate.
 Carefully use the tool to leverage and slightly lift the edge of the magazine base so that it can slide off the rear of the magazine.
+(See Photos on Next Page)